 Getting a dose of nature away from Toronto, Ontario does not require hours on the road.
-At most two to two-and-a-half hours are needed to get to fantastic campgrounds.
+At most two to two-and-a-half hours are needed to get to great camping sites near Toronto.

 We’ve either camped or hiked in many provincial parks or conservation areas in Southern Ontario with campgrounds over the years and love that they aren’t too far from home.

 In 2011, I wrote on the top five beaches in Ontario… the interest in this list has been phenomenal.
 However, there are also been searches for the best campgrounds and campsites in Ontario.

 To make it easier to decide where you want to camp this year, we’ve pulled together a list of what we consider the best campgrounds that are about two hours from Toronto, along with distances so you can plan according to your preferences.

 Nestled in between Oakville and Burlington, Ontario, Bronte Provincial Park is a short trip westwards on the Gardiner Expressway and QEW.
 It offers many hiking trails, a small animal farm (including some beautiful peacocks) and campsites.
 Camping here is almost like glamping – if you need to get to a grocery store, you’ve got one just south on Burloak Drive (Longos).
 While you may get a few racoons and coyotes sniffing around for food, the good news is you most likely won’t encounter a bear.
 This is one of the few campgrounds in Ontario that is so close to major urban centres.